sw9brl/sw9brl/README.md

 </div>

-- 🔭 I’m currently teaching/sharing things about web development, hybrid mobile development and APIs Rest
+- 🔭 I’m currently teaching/sharing things about web development, hybrid mobile development and APIs/Microservices
-- 📚 I’m currently learning more about GCP - Google Cloud Platform, Microservices and Architecture
+- 📚 I’m currently learning more about GCP (Google Cloud Platform) deep diving in Architecture using Compute Engine and Kubernetes, Apigee, Data Engineering, Anthos/Istio Service Mesh and Developing Apps using GCP.
 - 💪 I’m preparing to be a Google Cloud Certified and a Scrum Master Certified (PSM)
 - 👀 I'd like to have more free time to study about Puppeteer, Robot Framework and LoopBack Framework
 - 📫 Fell Free To Reach Me: <a href="mailto:paulo.camargo@sw9.com.br">paulo.camargo@sw9.com.br</a>